-Executive sessions are called for the purpose, among others things, of receiving legal advice and discussing matters subject to negotiations. privileged communication and shall be limited to specific legal implications.
+Executive sessions are called for the purpose, among others things, of receiving legal advice and discussing matters subject to negotiations.
+It is privileged communication and shall be limited to specific legal implications.
 Meetings are subject to the provisions of the Colorado Open Meetings Act (C.R.S. § 24-6-402).
 Closing a portion of any meeting to public comment or participation shall only occur in those rare instances where the BOCC, PC, or BZA has need to discuss a matter for which an executive session is allowed under C.R.S. § 24-6-402.
 The BOCC, PC, or BZA may go into an executive session by an affirmative vote of two-thirds (2/3) of those members present.
 Prior to going into executive session the Chairperson shall announce the general topic of the executive session.
-The only items that shall be discussed during the executive session shall be those items related to the announced topic of the executive session, and the BOCC, PC, or BZA shall come out of the closed session prior to conducting any regular business. proposed policy, position, resolution, rule, regulation, or formal action may occur at an executive session.
+The only items that shall be discussed during the executive session shall be those items related to the announced topic of the executive session, and the BOCC, PC, or BZA shall come out of the closed session prior to conducting any regular business.
+No proposed policy, position, resolution, rule, regulation, or formal action may occur at an executive session.

-At the first scheduled meeting of each year members of each board shall select Chairperson, Vice-Chairperson and Secretary and establish the location and local newspaper for posting meeting notices.
+At the first scheduled meeting of each year, members of the PC and BZA shall select a Chairperson, a Vice Chairperson and Secretary and shall establish a public location for posting meeting notices.
 The Secretary may or may not be a member of either board.
+All notices that are required to be published shall be published in the newspaper designated by the BOCC for legal publications at the BOCC's first scheduled meeting of the year.